Marc David Baer

 Marc David Baer is an historian and professor of International History at the London School of Economics and Political Science.

 Life

-Baer received his PhD from the University of Chicago.
+Baer was born in Columbia, South Carolina.
+He celebrated his bar mitzvah in Germany.
+Baer received his Bachelor's of Arts from Northwestern University and his Ph.D. from the University of Chicago.

-A scholar of Middle Eastern and European History, who conducts research utilising Arabic, French, German, Greek, Hebrew, Ottoman Turkish, Persian and Turkish.
+He is a scholar of Middle Eastern and European History, who conducts research utilising English, French, German, Greek, Turkish including Ottoman Turkish, Hebrew, Persian and Arabic.
 He is the author of six books.

-In addition, he has published works on Turks in Germany including “Mistaken for Jews: Turkish PhD Students in Nazi Germany” (German Studies Review) and “Turk and Jew in Berlin: The First Turkish Migration to Berlin and the Shoah” (Comparative Studies in Society & History) as well as German-Jewish converts to Islam including “Protestant Islam in Weimar Germany: Hugo Marcus and ‘The Message of the Holy Prophet Muhammad to Europe.’”
+In addition, he has published works on Turks in Germany including “Mistaken for Jews: Turkish Ph.D.
+Students in Nazi Germany” (German Studies Review) and “Turk and Jew in Berlin: The First Turkish Migration to Berlin and the Shoah” (Comparative Studies in Society & History) as well as German-Jewish converts to Islam including “Protestant Islam in Weimar Germany: Hugo Marcus and ‘The Message of the Holy Prophet Muhammad to Europe.’”
 (New German Critique) and “Muslim Encounters with Nazism and the Holocaust: The Ahmadi of Berlin and German-Jewish Convert to Islam Hugo Marcus" (The American Historical Review).